More From Elizabeth Semrai

 2. In small bowl, toss apples with cinnamon and sugar.
 Set aside.

-3. For the crumble: In large bowl, combine flour and brown sugar in mixer on low speed.
+3. In large bowl, combine flour and brown sugar in mixer on low speed.
 Slowly add butter until mixture has a sand-like consistency.

-4. Cover baking dish with 1/4-inch layer of crumble.
+4. Cover baking dish with 1/4-inch layer of crumble mixture.
 Add layer of apples, but do not press down.
 Continue alternating layers of crumble and apples.
 Finish with layer of crumble.
-Dot top with butter.
+Dot with butter.

 How well do you get along with your grandchild and other family members?
 Want to know if your personalities mesh?Find out here.